-The registration date of an application form will be the date the housing application form is received fully completed with all the requested documents at the office of the Council.
+The registration date of an application will be the date the application is completed with all the requested documents provided.
 As forms are usually completed over the internet, the date that all relevant documentary proof is supplied will be the date of registration.